murrayclifford/Intune/Proactive Remediations/README.md

-# Intune
+# Proactive Remediations
-Various configurations, profiles, scripts, and applications for use within Microsoft Intune
+Various detection and remediation scripts for use within Microsoft Intune